Frequently Asked Questions

 Counseling is most effective when we are able to be fully honest, and privacy is essential in allowing us to speak openly on deeply personal topics.
 This is certainly no different for teens.
 In order to encourage honest engagement, I ask parents/guardians serving as legal representatives of minor teens to voluntarily decline to exercise their right to request the details of their teen's counseling activities or records unless they have reason to believe that doing so is necessary to address an imminent safety risk or the teen has volunteered the release of information.

-At the same time, I also ask minor teens and parents/guardians to partner with me to discuss their perspectives on overall counseling goals, progress, and supports together and to identify any areas of weak family communication so that questions and concerns may be addressed more directly.
-It is not necessary for parents/guardians and teens to fully agree upon counseling goals or concerns in order to participate productively, and I do not serve as an intermediary in passing private information between teens and parents/guardians.
+I do not serve as an intermediary in passing private and personal information between teens and parents/guardians.
 Teens above the age of ability to provide independent consent to mental health services (age 13 in Washington, age 16 in Montana) may choose additional privacy protections for their mental health information and records.